GoldfishJonny/VolunteerCoordinationAgent/README.md

 - **Manages Knowledge Base**: Uses `KnowledgeBase` to store and retrieve data.
 - **Tracks Status**: Updates and retrieves the mission status of the agent.

+## Limitations
+- **Lack of Error Checking**: The current implementation does not rigorously check whether tasks are already assigned or completed before making updates.
+Future improvements should introduce better validation mechanisms to prevent task duplication or conflicts.
+- **Limited Exception Handling**: There are minimal safeguards in place for handling unexpected input or missing data.

 ## Usage
 1. **Initialize the Agent**:
     ```python